 Scion iQ Overview

 The Scion iQ, a tiny four-seat hatchback, is one of the lowest scoring cars we've tested in recent years.
-Slow, noisy, and uncomfortable, the iQ's few positives include being exceptionally easy to park and overall fuel economy of 34 mpg.
-The extremely tiny rear seats won't make anyone riding back there happy, and the numb yet overly quick steering makes the iQ darty.
-The iQ makes little sense, unless you spend all of your driving time in a crowded city.
+Slow, noisy, and uncomfortable, the iQ's few positives include being exceptionally easy to park and its overall fuel economy of 34 mpg.
+The puny rear seats won't make anyone riding back there happy, and the numb yet overly quick steering makes the iQ feel darty.
+The iQ makes little sense unless you spend all of your driving time in a crowded city.
 Plenty of much nicer cars cost about the same, gets comparable fuel economy, and don't beat you up.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).